vuejs/vuex/docs/en/plugins.md

 }
 ```

-**Plugins that take state snapshots should be used only during development.** When using Webpack or Browserify, we can let our build tools handle that for us:
+**Plugins that take state snapshots should be used only during development.** When using webpack or Browserify, we can let our build tools handle that for us:

 ``` js
 const store = new Vuex.Store({